The following information is required for public posting by the Planning Accreditation Board.

 PERCENTAGE OF STUDENTS GRADUATING IN FOUR YEARS

-55 percent of those entering in 2010-11 graduated in four years.
-88 percent of those entering in 2011-12 graduated in four years.
+92 percent of those entering in 2011-12 graduated in four years.
+So far, 75 percent of those entering in 2012-2013 have graduated.
 (Two years is the typical timeframe to complete the degree.)

 Percentage of graduates employed after one year: We surveyed those who graduated in calendar year 2015, ensuring they had all had at least one year in the workplace.
 100 percent of respondents were employed in six months or less.
 80 percent were in planning or a closely related field.

 In a survey of students who graduated in 2014:

 78 percent said their MURP education prepared them well for their careers.